kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Another criminal is brought around the world for viewing

-- This time, they bring [Rene from Australia](../2001-to-2010/2003.md#turtles); I've literally just remembered her at the turtle beach, and written about the strange incident with her in 2003 just two or three days before.
+- This time, they bring [Rene from Australia](../2001-to-2010/2003.md#turtles); I've literally just remembered her at the turtle beach and written about the strange incident with her in 2003 just two or three days before.
 - It's only a short hop to Australia so they could have hauled her out quite easily, especially if she was in prison which is likely.
 - She's sitting with an agent by the pool one afternoon when I turn up.
 - She keeps the towel over her face.